 But the thing you will love about Wellington is its coffee, bars, and award-winning restaurants.

 Along the Wellington waterfront you have:

-- Mojo cafes and coffee roastery
+- Mojo coffee roastery

 - One Red Dog for casual dining and great pizzas

 At Wellington Lambton Quay enjoy:

 - Charley Noble for cocktails and culinary excellent

 - Pravda Cafe and Grill for exquisite menu and wine selection